zeamanual/AAU-Laundary-App-Node.js-Backend/README.md

 # AAU-Laundary-App-Node.js-Backend
 This repository contains all the node js backend code for the AAU-Laundary Moblile app.
-The Server consists of serveral REST apis and uses JSON WEB TOKEN for authentication.
-In addition the database used for the server is Mongo DB
+The Server consists of serveral REST api and uses JSON WEB TOKEN for authentication.
+And the database used for the server is Mongo DB

 To start this node js server, first you have to create a dot evnironment file at the root folder of the repository and provide the values of PORT, DB_CONNECTION_STRING, ACCESS_TOKEN_KEY and REFRESH_TOKEN_KEY.